Early Years Pupil Premium

 - Some holiday club sessions as well as morning and after school wrap around sessions for some children.

-- Closely track progress each term
+- Closely track progress each term to ensure we are still narrowing the attainment gap

 - provide specialist resources where individual need is identified